wonderwp/Documentation/src/01_Installation/Installing_WonderWp_with_an_existing_WordPress_site.md

 ### 1.2) composer installer

-Require the composer/installer package by this command in your terminal :
+Type this command to require the composer/installer package :

 ```
 composer require composer/installers